 - Becoming out-of-control enough to resort to harmful messages, texts, emails, and/or photographs to the ex.

 - Divorce or not, the court views parents as one unit.
-When said parents refuse to support each other and begin to work against each other, it can lead to child custody mistakes and serious consequences.
+If parents don’t support each other and work against each other, child custody mistakes and serious consequences can happen.

 Costly Mistakes in Time-Sharing Custody issues in Florida

 Child custody remains an issue until the children turn 18 years of age.
-There are a number of negative parental behaviors that can cause the court to reverse any custody decisions agreed to in the past.
-Few court decisions are set in stone and can be changed.
+Negative parental behaviors can cause the court to reverse custody decisions.
+Courts can change their decisions.
 Parental behavior that can cause a court to act are:

 - Committing domestic violence.